opulo-inc/docs/docs/openpnp/calibration/2-connect-to-machine/index.md

 6. In the `Device` drop-down, choose `PnP Bottom Camera`.
   ![Selecting the correct device for the Bottom Camera](images/Bottom-camera-select-device.png)

+    !!! info "Duplicate Camera Names"
+        There have been a few reports of users on Windows seeing two of the same camera name in their Open PnP drop down menu.
+If this happens to you, use trial and error to identify which camera is which in the list.
+Sorry for any inconvenience.

 7. In the `Format` drop-down, choose the `1280x720 10fps` setting.
   ![setting bottom camera resolution](images/Bottom resolution.png)